john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 **Solution:** big click targets, and make them look clickable (like a button).
 They're more visible and easier to click on.

-PageSpeed's recommendation here talks about the minimum *millimeter* margins between elements on a mobile device.
+Read PageSpeed's recommendation.
+They talk about the minimum *millimeter* margins between elements on a mobile device.
 Millimeters?
 Hell, big click targets are a good idea even when we're talking much larger than millimeters.
 Go big.